 Bring value to eBill communications with these tips

 Instead of simply promoting your energy utility’s programs or services, provide useful information to help solve customer problems or answer their questions.
 Instead of promotional messages, content should be educational in nature.

 2. Add the right content

-Whether deploying billing notifications through Questline, a vendor or internal means, your energy utility needs a selection of content assets relevant to this specific touchpoint.
+Whether deploying billing notifications through Questline Digital, a vendor or internal means, your energy utility needs a selection of content assets relevant to this specific touchpoint.
 For example, include an infographic outlining the reasons for bill fluctuations or a quick video on seasonal energy efficiency tips.